The Evolution of Temp Gigs and Part-Time Staffing Agencies: The New Gig Economy

 On the other hand, agencies that effectively implement these technologies can enhance their service offerings, improve placement speed and accuracy, and potentially reduce operational costs.

-The problem is that the initial investment in technology and training can be substantial, posing a challenge particularly for smaller agencies.
+The problem is that the initial investment in technology and training can be substantial, especially when the popularity of AI solutions is on the rise, posing a challenge, particularly for smaller agencies.

 4. Project-based Employment Over Hourly Jobs